StackOps/python-automationclient/docs/source/Device.rst

 Power on a device
 ^^^^^^^^^^^^^^^^^
-To power-on a device all arguments are mandatory
+To power-on a device all arguments are mandatories

 .. code-block:: bash